 - “Advisee Grade Summary”

 - View all grades for all advisees at once.

 - “Term Selection”

 - Student View of Banner

 All students are assigned an Alternative PIN for registration each semester.
 They must enter their PIN when adding/dropping courses when their registration period opens.
 These PINs are assigned by the Registrar’s office shortly before the registration period begins.
-Students do not have access to their PINs--their advisors do.
+Students do not have access to their PINs--their primary advisors do.
 Advisors give out PIN numbers usually following an appointment or discussion regarding course planning for the upcoming registration period.
 Tying the Alt PIN to academic advising helps ensure they students are taking classes that meet requirements and selecting appropriate electives to progress towards graduation appropriately.

 Alt PINs are located on the left hand column of the Adviser Dashboard.
 It can also be found in the “Display Advisees” list in BannerWeb.
-PINs are unique for each term, so be sure you are viewing in the correct term the PIN is for.
-PINs can be given to students verbally, on their advising worksheet, via email, etc.
+Alt PINs are unique for each term, so be sure you are viewing in the correct term in BannerWeb.
+Alt PINs can be given to students verbally, on their advising worksheet, via email, etc.

 The following is a 4-year planning document that can be used to forecast a list of courses leading up to a student's graduation term.
 This can be used in conjunction with the Degree Maps for each major also provided in this Advising Manual in section II.iii.

 Link to 4-Year Course Planner (make copy to use or copy/paste formatting)

 xi.
 Course descriptions of special topics, HPs, etc.